 - threatening, assaulting a person – shouting, yelling, shoving them, damaging their property

-- destabilizing a person – making fun of their beliefs, tastes, political choices, sexual orientation, weaknesses, making offensive innuendos, questioning their judgement and decision-making ability
+- destabilizing a person – making fun of their beliefs, the fact that they have difficulty speaking a language other than French or that they demand to exercise the right to express themselves in French, their tastes, political choices, sexual orientation or weaknesses, making offensive inuendos, questioning their judgment and decision-making ability

 - any form of unwanted behaviour of a sexual nature